White Collar Crime Defense

 We Defend Those Accused of Every Type of Crime

-In Arizona, prosecutors remain diligent when it comes to white collar crime cases, and they often dedicate a large amount of time and resources to them.
-As such, these are allegations you must take very seriously.
-If you’ve been accused or charged with a white-collar offense in Arizona, you’ll need the help of a knowledgeable Phoenix white collar criminal defense lawyer immediately.
+In Arizona, prosecutors remain diligent when it comes to white-collar crime cases, and they often dedicate a large amount of time and resources to catching and penalizing those who commit them.
+For those convicted, the penalties can be extremely harsh, which makes it important for those facing white-collar crime allegations to take them seriously.
+If you’ve been accused or charged with a white-collar offense in Arizona, our Phoenix white-collar crime lawyers at Belén Law Firm can help.

 What is White Collar Crime?

-White collar crimes involve deception, concealment, or a breach of trust, according to the Federal Bureau of Investigations (FBI).
-The label refers to a wide range of financially driven, nonviolent criminal acts motivated by a desire to gain a personal or business advantage, as well as a goal of obtaining or avoiding the loss of money, services, or property.
+White-collar crimes involve deception, concealment, or a breach of trust, according to the Federal Bureau of Investigation (FBI).
+The label refers to a wide range of financially driven, nonviolent criminal acts motivated by a desire for financial or personal gain, typically in order to obtain or avoid the loss of money, services, or property.

-The term white collar crime is used to describe nonviolent crimes perpetrated in the workplace, because historically, men of higher social status dressed in a suit, tie, and white collared shirt for work.
+The term “white collar crime” originated as a way to describe nonviolent crimes perpetrated in the workplace, because historically, men of higher social status dressed in a suit, tie, and white collared shirt for work.
 Therefore, these crimes are named after the type of clothing worn by the stereotypical perpetrators.

 Types of White Collar Crimes

-There are two main classifications of white collar crime: individual and corporate.
-Individual crimes are those committed by a single person or a small group of people.
-Corporate crime is committed by a private company’s employees for the advantage of their employer.
-Both individual and corporate white collar crimes are often prosecuted in federal court.
+There are a number of different types of white-collar criminal charges one may face, but most can be classified in one of two ways: individual and corporate.
+Individual crimes are those committed by a single person or a small group of people for an unlawful purpose (typically financial gain).
+Meanwhile, corporate crime is often committed by a private company’s employees for the advantage of their employer.
+This might include things like insider trading and antitrust violations, among others.

-Aside from whether the crime occurred at an individual level or corporate level, there are a number of offenses that may be committed that constitute white collar crime.
-The most common types of white collar offenses include:
+Whether the crime occurred at an individual level or corporate level, there are a number of offenses that may constitute white collar crimes.
+The most common types of white collar offenses include embezzlement, fraud, forgery, bribery, extortion, counterfeiting, racketeering, money laundering, tax evasion, antitrust violations, and identity theft.

 Embezzlement